saberpowers/npmr/cran-comments.md

 (with many more that I've not included)

 I'm confused about why I'm seeing this note and how I could fix it.
 I found this email thread from May of last year: https://stat.ethz.ch/pipermail/r-sig-mac/2022-May/014443.html which makes me think it may not be my fault.
-It may only be a problem on macOS.